radius logo

 Sun Tzu in The Art of War says it best, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not your enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”

-One thing rings true across almost every industry; and, that is, customers want convenience and service.
+One thing rings true across almost every industry; and, that is, customers want convenience and customer service.
 Let’s face it, customers are only going to travel so far to store their belongings.
 Start by understanding your competitors and by understanding yourself.
 Who are your competitors?

 Self storage is very much a micro-market